drozdps/Chat/README.md

 * Sophisticated security with Spring Security Framework.
 All passwords are encrypted
 * MySQL was used as the main database storing following tables:
 ![MySQL scheme](https://github.com/drozdps/Chat/blob/master/screens/schema.png)
+* Beautiful and user-friendly UI.
+I used JSP+Thymeleaf to build all pages
+* Fast external message broker

+## Patterns and architecture

+* Complex Big Data technologies with Cassandra+Redis+external message broker
+* Full support of all SOLID principles (https://www.wikiwand.com/en/SOLID)
+* MVC pattern: separation of concerns using Spring Framework (each page has JSP file for UI, wired Spring controller and corresponding model and DAO classes).
+A controller returns a logical view name and the view selection with the help of a separate ViewResolver.
+* Dependency injection and inversion of control.
+I inject Spring Beans in the Spring IOC container which is responsible for the objects creation, wiring the objects together, configuring these objects and handling their entire lifecycle.
+* Proxy pattern.
+This is a structural pattern that is used by Spring framework to generate special objects to interface the functionality of inner objects to the outer world.
+* Front Controller Design pattern.
+The front controller design pattern is a technique in software engineering to implement centralized request handling mechanism which is capable of handling all the requests through a single handler.
+Spring framework provides support for the DispatcherServlet that ensure to dispatch an incoming request to your controllers.
+* Singleton.
+All Spring Bean defined in spring config files are singletons by default.
+* Factory.
+Used for loading beans through BeanFactory and Application context.

  ## Technologies used